Cathedral of St. Michael and St. Gudula: Nave

 The nave possesses all the characteristics of Brabantine Gothic; the four-part vaults are moderately high and the robust cylindrical columns that line the nave's central aisle are topped with capitals in the shape of cabbage leaves.
 Statues of the twelve apostles are attached to the columns.
-These statues date from the 17th century and were created by Lucas Faydherbe, Jerôme Duquesnoy the Younger, Johannes van Mildert and Tobias de Lelis, all renowned sculptors of their time.
+These statues date from the 17th century and were created by Lucas Faydherbe, Jérôme Duquesnoy the Younger, Johannes van Mildert and Tobias de Lelis, all renowned sculptors of their time.
 The statues replaced those destroyed by iconoclasts in 1566.
 The nave also contains a Baroque pulpit from the 17th century, made by the Antwerp sculptor Hendrik Frans Verbruggen in 1699.
 The base represents Adam and Eve expelled from the Garden of Eden after plucking the forbidden fruit.
 At the top, the Madonna and Child piercing the serpent symbolise redemption.

-To the right of the portal of the northern transept is an elegant 17th-century sculpture depicting The education of the Holy Virgin by Saint Anna by Jerôme Duquesnoy the Younger after a painting by Rubens.
+To the right of the portal of the northern transept is an elegant 17th-century sculpture depicting The education of the Holy Virgin by Saint Anna by Jérôme Duquesnoy the Younger after a painting by Rubens.
 The side aisles contain 17th-century oak confessionals formerly attributed to the sculptor Jan van Delen.
 The cathedral also contains the unmarked burial place of Dermot O'Mallun, the last Irish-born chief of the name of the O'Moloney sept of Thomond.